danielperna84/hass-configurator/README.md

 Files and folders to ignore in the UI, e.g. `IGNORE_PATTERN = [".*", "*.log", "__pycache__"]`
 #### GIT (bool)
 Set this variable to `True` to enable Git integration.
 This feature requires [GitPython](https://gitpython.readthedocs.io) to be installed on the system that is running the configurator.
 For thechnical reasons this feature can't be enabled with a static configuration file.
+To push local commits to a remote repository, you have to add the remote manually: `git remote add origin ssh://somehost:/user/repo.git`
+Verify, that the user that is running the configurator is allowed to push without any interaction (by using SSH PubKey authentication for example).

 __Note regarding `ALLOWED_NETWORKS`, `BANNED_IPS` and `BANLIMIT`__:
 The way this is implemented works in the following order: